hyperledger/identus-cloud-agent/docs/decisions/20240103-use-jwt-claims-for-agent-admin-auth.md

      For example, Alice is an admin for agent #1 and can onboard new tenants, but this authority doesn't extend to agent #2.

-     One important aspect of the agent's role is that it should be wholly segregated.
-     The agent *must* ensure the admin does not access the wallet as a tenant even if wallet permission is granted.

 __Proposed agent role authorization model__

 Role is a plain text that defines what level of access a user has on a system.
 For the agent, it needs to support 2 roles:

-1. __Admin__: `agent-admin`
+1. __Admin__: `agent-admin`.
+Admin can never access a tenant wallet.
+   Agent auth layer must ignore any UMA permission to the wallet.
-2. __Tenant__: `agent-tenant` or implicitly inferred if another role is not specified
+2. __Tenant__: `agent-tenant` or implicitly inferred if another role is not specified.

-This convention allows `RealmRole` to be used when deployed with another component.
-If more granularity is required, `ClientRole` can always be utilized to isolate the role namespace.
+   Tenant must have UMA permission defined to access the wallet.

 ### Positive Consequences